 - Chicken Broth - Use low sodium to control the salt level.

 - Heavy Cream - You can leave out the cream to make dairy free chicken marsala if you prefer.

 How to Make Creamy Chicken Marsala

-- This dish looks impressive but it's super quick and easy to prepare.
-First you'll heat a large skillet over medium-high heat.
+- Heat a large skillet over medium-high heat.
 Add 1 tablespoon of butter and 1 tablespoon of olive oil.
 While the butter melts, season your chicken cutlets with salt and pepper and dredge in flour to lightly coat.

 - Add the chicken to the skillet and cook for around four minutes on each side until it's golden brown and cooked through.
 Then remove from the pan and set aside.
 Tent it with foil to keep warm.
 Do not wipe out the pan!